-- Barthel-Bouchier, D. (2016).
+Barthel-Bouchier, D. (2016).
 Cultural heritage and the challenge of sustainability.
+Routledge.

-Routledge. - Bouchenaki, M. (2004).
+Bouchenaki, M. (2004).
 Views and Visions of the Intangible.
-Museum International No. 221, 222, 1-2. - Deacon, H., Dondolo, L., Mrubata, M., & Prosalendis, S. (2004).
+Museum International No. 221, 222, 1-2.

+- Deacon, H.; L. Dondolo; M. Mrubata and S. Prosalendis (2004).
 The subtle power of intangible heritage: Legal and financial instruments for safeguarding intangible heritage.
 HSRC Press. - Stanley, D. (2005).
 The three faces of culture: Why culture is a strategic good requiring government policy attention.
 Accounting for culture, 21-31.

-The Maniatakeion inception of the 'Historical Memory and Economic Development' discourse multum egerunt qui ante nos fuerunt, sed non peregerunt
+The Maniatakeion Foundation and the inception of the "Historical Memory and Economic Development" discourse in Greece multum egerunt qui ante nos fuerunt, sed non peregerunt (Who came before us did a lot, but not everything)